 Linguistic theory and methods.
 Includes the study of the five universal elements of language (phonology, morphology, semantics, syntax, and pragmatics) as well as the acquisition and use of language and its variants in culture.
 This course is required for both multiple subject and single subject credential candidates.
-Cross-listed with ENG 463.
 Ten (10) hours of fieldwork required.